We remember the 421 sailors, civilians

 HMS Natal was a ‘Warrior Class’ cruiser of 13550 tons.
 She was launched in 1905 and had an interesting history before the First World War.
 In 1914 she joined the Second Cruiser Squadron, which by 1915 was based in the Cromarty Firth, in the north of Scotland.

-It has been nearly 100 years since the disaster and many Admiralty documents are now available for public view.
+It has been over 100 years since the disaster and many Admiralty documents are now available for public view.
 From these, it is hoped that the true story can be told.

 This site is dedicated to those who perished in the disaster, by giving a true and accurate account of the history of HMS Natal and the disaster that befell it.

 HMS Natal in the early years.
-Note no funnel rings.
 Author's Collection.